deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "Son of a bitch..."
 Moshe swore.
 “We can't ignore that...”

 His buddies nodded and checked their SMGs.
 Even if the driver floored it right now, the van would have to navigate a slalom of concrete dividers to approach the checkpoint, and would do so under fire from all sides by heavy weaponry.
-An ordinary, elderly Toyota van wouldn't make it a fraction of the way – the first shots would go right through the engine.
+An ordinary, elderly Toyota van wouldn't make it a fraction of the way---the first shots would go right through the engine.

 "Radiological?"